I’m a “Jill-of-all-trades” and my services vary, much like my eclectic background, but I’ll share more about that below.

-I’ve worked with a wide variety of clients, from individuals just starting out to larger companies like Oakley and Dickies.
+I’ve worked with a wide variety of clients, from individuals just starting out to more established companies like Oakley, Eagle Creek, and Dickies.

-I’ve developed apparel and accessories, designed prints, garments, and accessories, created tech packs and measurement specs for various products, edited lifestyle and product photos, created websites, catalogs, business cards, trade show media, styled photo shoots, created branding packages, and logos, and even taught children art lessons.
-But, for the past six years, I’ve worked primarily as a Textile/Graphic Designer, Writer, as well as an Epilepsy Advocate.
+I’ve developed apparel and accessories, designed prints, garments, and accessories, created tech packs and measurement specs for various products, edited lifestyle and product photos, created websites, catalogs, business cards, trade show media, styled photoshoots, created branding packages, and logos, and even taught children art lessons.
+But, for the past six years, I’ve worked primarily as a Textile/Graphic Designer, Writer, and Advocate.

-My passion for epilepsy advocacy comes from my journey with the neurological disorder.
-Even though I am living with epilepsy and face mobility challenges, I am determined to continue to do the creative work I love and enjoy.
+My passion for epilepsy advocacy comes from living with the neurological disorder.
+I may be living with epilepsy but I am determined to continue to do the creative work I love and enjoy.